New from Seeds of Hope Books

 • 12-step groups (such as Alcoholics Anonymous, Al-Anon, Alateen)

-Our books can serve as a curriculum for mental health services (individual, group, or family therapy), support groups, and educational series in the following settings:
+Our books can serve as a resource or curriculum for an educational series, support groups, military youth activities, and mental health services, and in the following settings:

 • Mental health clinics